 Your baby is your most precious cargo in a commute.
-Safety is always paramount on the road.
-This leads to a pressing question: Do parents need to replace a child car seat after a collision?
-Is the seat still suitable for use?
-When is a collision severe enough to warrant a seat replacement?
+This leads to a pressing question: Should you replace your child’s car seat after a collision?
+How can you tell if the seat is still safe?

-According to the National Highway Traffic Safety Administration, you should replace a child seat if it is involved in a moderate to severe crash.
-This leads to the question: What’s the difference between a minor and moderate collision?
+According to the National Highway Traffic Safety Administration, if your child’s seat is involved in a moderate to severe crash it needs to be replaced.
+How can you tell the difference between the two?

-- Even if the crash is minor, parents still need to inspect the child seat.
-Remove the cushion and padding to look for cracks.
-Parents should also remove the seat and reinstall it back into the car.
-If it no longer fits in place like it did before, then replace it.
+It’s still important to inspect your child’s seat.
+Take off the cushion and any padding and check for cracks.
+Take the seat out and reinstall it.
+If it doesn’t fit like it did before, replace it.

 Two locations to serve you: Everett and Lynnwood

 Posted on October 10, 2022 | Published by Ignite Local | Related Local Business